syamfarh/tp/docs/UserGuide.md

 ### Cloning a person : `clone`

-Clones a contact from the address book at the specified index.
+Clones a contact from your address book at the specified index.

 Makes it easier for you to add a contact with very similar details (i.e from the same household)

 #### Format:
 * `clone INDEX`
 * Clones the person at the specified `INDEX`
-* The index refers to the index number shown in the displayed person list
+* The index refers to the index number shown in your displayed person list

 #### Example commands:
 After cloning, the clone is the exact same as the original, other than a suffix either being attached at the end of their name or, if a suffix is already present, the suffix at the end of their name is incremented